Need to know

 Rates include a hearty feast of a champagne breakfast.
 The menu has English, American and Grecian picks, alongside pastries and breads, fresh juices and sweet treats.

 Guests are given quite a wonderful welcome here – they're settled into comfy seats on a balcony with a typically brilliant caldera view, as iced lemon-y drinks are proffered.
 It makes quite the first impression.

-The hotel closes from November to March inclusive.
+The hotel closes on 5 November until March.

 At the hotel

 Pool deck, shuttle to A Spa in Oia and free WiFi throughout.
 In rooms: Nespresso machine, TV, CD player, minibar, free bottled water, and air-conditioning.
 The Superior Suites and higher categories have Jacuzzis.